CDTester/JUnit-Selenium/README.md

 - Click on "Edit configuration templates" and select "JUnit".
 - Set the following fields: VM options: -Denv=dev
 - Apply the changes and close the dialog.
 - Click on the "+" icon to add a new configuration and select "JUnit".
-Set up a config like this:
+Set up a config like this:<br>
 ![JUnit Run Configuration](docs/junit_run_config.png)

 ## Configuration Management